Marketing Services versus Products.

 People vote with their wallets

-Firstly, if the marketing concept offering can’t convince people to buy, then they both stand an equal chance of failure.
+1) If the marketing concept offering can’t convince people to buy, then they both stand an equal chance of failure.
 Whether it is a product or a service, it does not matter.
 You must effectively prove why your marketing offer is better than it’s competitors.
 Differentiate your offer, and put forth it’s unique selling propositions.

-Lastly, use the right mediums for marketing and effectively communicate the features and benefits of what you’re selling.
+2) Use the right mediums for marketing and effectively communicate the features and benefits of what you’re selling.
 As a result, this will increase the odds and opportunities for success in marketing both products and services.